 - Join us for First Tuesdays at the Capitol.
 Senators and representatives listen far better when their physician constituents show up in person.
 First Tuesdays are held in February, March, April and May during the regular Texas legislative session.
-The Texas Legislature meets every other year of odd numbered years.
+The Texas Legislature meets every other year in odd numbered years.

 - Know who your local representatives are and contact them.